kshitijD38/JS-Rebrush/README.md

 ## Global scope is runtime scope

-## function is accessible in its own functional scope also
+## Function is accessible in its own functional scope also